bhalavat-nisarg/bhalavat-nisarg/README.md

 Hi 👋 My name is Nisarg Bhalavat
 ================================

-Web, Mobile and Software Developer
+Software Developer
 ----------------------------------

-I am an IT engineer seeking to work on challenging scenarios for building, improvising, and automating processes.
-I am passionate about Backend development and seek to sharpen my skills with hands-on projects and collaborations.
-I am a Web, Mobile, and Software Developer and a Tech enthusiast.
+I am a Software Developer seeking to work on challenging scenarios for building, improvising, and automating processes.
+I am passionate about Backend and FullStack development and seek to sharpen my skills with hands-on projects and collaborations.
+I am also a Web, and Mobile Developer and a Tech enthusiast.
 I am always open to collaborating on projects and innovative ideas.

-* 🌍  I'm based in Vadodara, Gujarat IN
+* 🌍  I'm based in San Jose, CA
-* 🧠  I'm learning Oracle Digital Assistant (ODA customizations)
+* 🧠  I'm studying at Santa Clara University
 * 🤝  I'm open to collaborating on any interesting or challenging task

 ## 🔧 Skills